2021 Nuna Rava Convertible Carseat Review

 - Depth of base: 14″

-When creating this seat, Nuna wanted to decrease the widespread confusion over the new(ish) lower anchor weight limits and they decided to do this by encouraging a seatbelt installation for all kids and all cars.
-They did this with their “simply secure installation” using “true tension doors”—one for rear-facing and one for forward-facing.
+When creating this seat, Nuna wanted to decrease the widespread confusion over the lower LATCH anchor weight limits and they decided to do this by encouraging a seatbelt installation for all kids and all cars.
+They did this with their “simply secure installation” using “true tension doors”–one for rear-facing and one for forward-facing.
 The seat comes with premium push-button lower anchor attachments, but multiple label discourage their use and encourage a seat belt installation.
 So how does this work for the typical parent?

 With the seatbelt, literally the toughest part of the installation is unsnapping and tucking the cover out of the way to expose the true tension doors (and it’s not difficult).
 Also, you’ll need to flip up the integrated cupholders to access the rear-facing beltpath.
 (The cupholders can be flipped back down once the seat is installed.)

 Next, you choose the recline angle that best suits your vehicle and child (for newborns, you will want the deepest possible recline).
 Next, loosen the harness, raise the headrest to the top position and unsnap the seat cushion to expose the true tension door located where the child’s bottom would go (everything for rear-facing is color-coded in blue and there are directions for installation on the door).
 Push the button to open the compartment, thread the seatbelt through the rear-facing beltpath and buckle the seat belt.